Fritz Bauer: Return to Germany

-Mossad's Isser Harel acknowledged the important role Fritz Bauer played in Eichmann's capture, and claimed that he pressed insistently the Israeli authorities to organize an operation to apprehend and deport him to Israel.
-In Harel book's introduction by Shlomo J. Shpiro, added to the 1997 expanded edition, it was stated Bauer did not act alone, but was discretely helped by Hesse minister-president Georg-August Zinn.
+Mossad's Isser Harel acknowledged the important role Fritz Bauer played in Eichmann's capture, and claimed that he pressed insistently for the Israeli authorities to organize an operation to apprehend and deport him to Israel.
+Shlomo J. Shpiro, in the introduction to Harel's book The House on Garibaldi Street, stated that Bauer did not act alone but was discreetly helped by Hesse minister-president Georg-August Zinn.

 Bauer was active in the postwar efforts to obtain justice and compensation for victims of the Nazi regime.
 In 1958, he succeeded in getting a class action lawsuit certified, consolidating numerous individual claims in the Frankfurt Auschwitz trials, which opened in 1963.
+As Gary J. Bass writes, "Bauer made a point of prosecuting not just senior camp leaders but also lower-ranked Germans, since every person operating the death camp contributed to mass murder."

-Bauer pressed for replacing the 1935 version of Paragraph 175 of the German penal code, which made the "expression of homosexuality" illegal, thus meaning that for gay people that even to come out of the closet and declare their sexuality was a criminal offense.
+Bauer also pressed for replacing the 1935 version of Paragraph 175 of the German penal code, which stipulated that the mere "expression of homosexuality" was illegal.
+It meant that for gay people even to come out of the closet and declare their sexuality was a criminal offense.
 In West Germany, the 1935 version of Paragraph 175 stayed in effect until 1969, making the lives of gay people almost unbearable.
-Perhaps reflecting concerns about drawing attention to his own sexuality, Bauer did not demand the abolition of Paragraph 175, and instead suggest merely reverting back to the 1871 version of Paragraph 175 that made homosexual sex a criminal offense.
+Perhaps reflecting concerns about drawing attention to his own sexuality, Bauer did not demand the abolition of Paragraph 175, but instead suggested reverting to the 1871 version of the paragraph that labeled homosexual sex a criminal offense.

-In 1968, working with German journalist Gerhard Szczesny, Bauer founded the Humanist Union, a human-rights organization.
+In 1968, working with German journalist Gerhard Szczesny, Bauer founded the Humanist Union, a human rights organization.
 After Bauer's death, the Union donated money to endow the Fritz Bauer Prize.
 Another organization, the Fritz Bauer Institute, founded in 1995, is a nonprofit organization dedicated to civil rights that focuses on history and the effects of the Holocaust.

 Fritz Bauer's work contributed to the creation of an independent, democratic justice system in West Germany, as well as to the prosecution of Nazi war criminals and the reform of the criminal law and penal systems.
 Within the postwar German justice system, Bauer was a controversial figure due to his political engagements.
 He once said, "In the justice system, I live as I were in exile."

+Death

-Bauer died in Frankfurt am Main, aged 64.
-He was found drowned in his bathtub.
-A post mortem examination found that he had taken alcohol and sleeping tablets.
+Bauer died in 1968 in Frankfurt am Main, aged 64.
+He was found having drowned in his bathtub.
+A post-mortem examination stated he had consumed alcohol and taken sleeping pills.

+After a wake by his friends on the 6th of July, his body was cremated and the ashes taken to Sweden and interred in his parents' grave in Örgryte Old Cemetery.